Eye Drops 0.004%

 viral infection, generalized weakness;

-cough, throat irritation, stuffy nose, voice changes;
+cough, throat pain or irritation, dry or stuffy nose, nasal discomfort, voice changes;

 increased allergic symptoms;

-headache, dizziness, ringing in ears
+headache, dizziness, ringing in ears;

-increased prostate antigen
+increased prostate antigen;

 If any of the following happen, stop using TRAVATAN Eye Drops and tell your doctor immediately or go to Accident & Emergency